Canadian Conservative leader faces revolt by his lawmakers | WTOP News

 Conservative lawmakers are next set to meet Wednesday.
 A vote on the leadership of O’Toole, whose office did not immediately respond to a request for comment, would happen by secret ballot.

-In a statement on social media, Alberta Conservative lawmaker Bob Benzen, who supported O’Toole previously, said that the leader has flip-flopped on party policy and that it is time for the caucus to review his fate.
+Alberta Conservative lawmaker Bob Benzen, who supported O’Toole previously, said the leader has flip-flopped on party policy and that it is time for party lawmakers to decide his fate.

+“Mr. O’Toole campaigned in in the leadership contest as a principled conservative voice that unite the party, However, since Mr. O’Toole assumed the position of Leader, there have been numerous instances of flip-flops and questionable judgement,” Benzen wrote.

+He listed O’Toole’s failure to stand up for the rights of Canadians during the pandemic as one of the problems.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.